 Generics

-) allow you to define functions or types that can operate on any data type while maintaining strong type-checking.
+Generics in Go (introduced in Go 1.18) allow you to define functions or types that can operate on any data type while maintaining strong type-checking.
 This eliminates the need for boilerplate code or using the interface type, which lacks compile-time safety.

 Key Concepts